Dolphiq/laravel-aescrypt/README.md

     composer require dolphiq/laravel-aescrypt
 ```

-Once `composer` has finished, then add the service provider to the `providers` array in your
+Once `composer` has finished, then add the service provider in Laravel to the `providers` array in your
 application's `config/app.php` file:

 ```php